 Feeling is a valuable metric when analyzing your training.
 Ryan scores his training sessions for how he’s feeling and how hard they are so he can gauge how his training is progressing.
 Is it subjective?
 Sure, but it is a valuable insight you cannot always get from physical data like heart rate.

-After a workout you can add your feeling to that specific Move in Movescount and see a trend for example in your monthly summary.
-If you are using a Suunto Spartan sports watch, you can add feeling to the Move right after you stop the recording.
+After a workout you can add your feeling to that specific Move in Suunto App and see a trend for example in your monthly summary.

 Prioritise recovery after big weeks